 Special rules apply to drivers who are 70 and older who seek to renew their licenses.

-Time limits: Drivers age 70 and older must renew in person every four years.
-Most drivers under age 70 can renew online.
+Time limits: Drivers age 70 and older must renew in person every six years.
+Most drivers under age 70 can renew online or by mail if they renewed their license the last time in person and they receive an invitation to renew from the OMV; otherwise, they will need to apply in person at their local OMV office.

 Vision test: Required at in-person renewal.
-OMV personnel will conduct a test free, or drivers can have an exam performed by an outside ophthalmologist or optometrist, who must complete a Vision Examination Form and conduct the exam within 30 days of the renewal request.
+OMV personnel will conduct a test free, or drivers can have an exam performed by an outside ophthalmologist or optometrist, who must complete a Medical/Vision Form and conduct the exam within 30 days of the renewal request.

 Written test: Required only if there are indications of driver impairment.